breadli428/eth-computational-models-of-motion/Readme.md

 A *constant centripetal force* is applied on each Boid so as to encourage circular motion in the plane.

-> You are free to choose different initialization methods as required.
+> You are free to choose any initialization method as desired.
 In particular, in the case when orthogonal initial velocities are chosen, circular motion of Boids can be observed.
 For each of the three integration schemes, experiment with different step sizes shows their difference in energy conservation.
 >
 > In the case where the explict Euler method is implemented, the radii of the circular motion of the Boids increase gradually, i.e. the Boids are shifted away from the center, showing that the total energy of the system increases steadily when the explicit Euler method is applied.
 This behavior is escalated with the growth of step size, which indicates that the explicit Euler method overshoots for strongly attractive fixed-points and large time steps.
 >